The product images below are from the manufacturer’s website.

 Claim #1) Toxic Metals-Free?

 Some people (in the non-toxic living space especially) assume that if a company claims their cookware is free of “toxic metals,” that means it is free of Aluminum.
 The substrate of this pan is Aluminum, which is clearly stated in the marketing materials for the product.
-The pan also tested positive for Chromium and Cobalt, which many people consider being highly toxic (even though Chromium is a main ingredient present in stainless steel alloys commonly used for cookware).
-Here’s a post with full XRF test results for a typical sample of stainless steel.
+The pan also tested positive for Chromium and Cobalt, which many people consider to be highly toxic (even though Chromium is a main ingredient present in stainless steel alloys commonly used for cookware).
+Here’s an article with full XRF test results for a typical sample of stainless steel.

 Claim #2) Lead-Free?

 Most consumers assume that if a pan is advertised as “Lead-free,” or if the manufacturer states that “Lead is not used” in the manufacturing process, then there will be no Lead in the product.

 Generally, when a manufacturer wants to use “Lead-free” as a selling point, they mistakenly assume that if a product is not actively leaching unsafe levels of Lead at the time of manufacture (that the pan passes leach testing within the set regulatory limits, which again are not zero), then they can call it “Lead-free.”
 Ignoring the possibility of further testing (total content testing done either with an XRF instrument or with destructive laboratory testing), the manufacturer then slaps a “Lead-free” label on the box and includes the false “Lead-Free” claim in their advertising.